Immigration Law in St. Petersburg, FL

 People who fear persecution upon returning to their country may seek asylum from the United States.
 There is currently no mandated limit on how many people can be granted asylum or how long their period of asylum lasts in Immigration Law.

 The Diocese of St. Petersburg is a state and federally-approved provider of services to refugees in the State of Florida.
 Organizations like this one, both religious and secular, support asylum seekers by helping with legal fees and providing necessities.
-Refugee services are also available directly through the state government.

 The Difference Between a Visa and a Green Card